giahuylhoang/PupilBasedWakingUpEventDetection/README.md

    - ✓ Verifies all packages are working correctly
    - ✓ Provides clear error messages if anything is missing

    **Note:** If Python 3 is not installed, the script will detect your OS and show you exactly how to install it.
-After installing Python, just run `./setup.sh` again.
+After installing Python, just run the setup script again.

 3. **Test the setup:**
    ```bash